Aberystwyth Market Hall traders criticise lack of Christmas lights at top of town

 The council said that it “would certainly look at doing more should funding become available”.

-Mr Gilbert said that last year, after numerous complaints again by traders, talks were held with both Aberystwyth Town Council and Ceredigion County Council in a bid to find extra funding or to convince existing budgets to cover the top of town, but he said that “no feedback was received” from those meetings “despite numerous requests”.
+Mr Gilbert said that last year talks were held with both Aberystwyth Town Council and Ceredigion County Council in a bid to find extra funding or to convince existing budgets to cover the top of town, but he said that “no feedback was received” from those meetings “despite numerous requests”.

 “Apart from one or two small trees there is nothing else for the 20-plus businesses above the clock and top of town,” Mr Gilbert said.